JeepGuy/VIM/cut_copy_paste_registers.md

 * Registers proceeded with a double quote  ""

 ##  Unnamed
     - ""  the register used for cut-copy-paste operations - holds text from d, c, s, x, and y operations
                        * c = change command,   s = substitute command
-             ****   Note the first numbered register "0 also holds the last yanked text (y)
+    * Note: the first numbered register "0 also holds the last yanked text (y)

 ## Numbered registers = "0, "1 ...
 "9

              - "0 holds the last yanked text (y)
              - "1 holds the delete (d) or changed (c) text
-             **** with each succesive delete or change Vim shifts the text from register 1 into register 2 until 9 and then falls out of the register.
+             * Note: with each succesive delete or change Vim shifts the text from register 1 into register 2 until 9 and then falls out of the register.

 ### To view register contents: